rahmatmamat1/machine-learning-zoomcamp/11-kubernetes/README.md

     ```

 8. Test the API
-    Use the API by sending a POST request to http://104.199.121.64/predict with the input image in the request body. you can simply run `test.py` file.
+    Use the API by sending a POST request to the EXTERNAL-IP of gateway with the input image in the request body. you can simply run `test.py` file.